 The REFLEKTION model that we’d first seen was the ‘Simple Mountains’ shape.
 So that ended up being our inspiration!

 We started sketching out some options and thinking about how to cut the aluminium profile and connect the pieces again.
-3D-printed connectors are the obvious solution, but no design exist for our profile so we’d need to design custom connectors.
+3D-printed connectors are the obvious solution, but no design exists for our profile so we’d need to design custom connectors.
 We decided to give our final design just 3 corners, as we expected this first attempt to be hard enough without making the shape really complex.

 Folding the LEDs

-That led into our first design problem: we hadn’t accounted for how we were going to make the LED strips take corners.
+That led to our first design problem: we hadn’t accounted for how we were going to make the LED strips take corners.
 You can buy 90-degree clip connectors, but those are big and don’t fit into the profiles.
 We could cut the strip and re-solder with separate wires, which is what you’re supposed to do, but my soldering skills are rusty and RGBW strips have 5 connectors.
 With our design having 3 corners, that’d mean 30 points to solder perfectly without shorting any and killing the strip.
 I was pretty sure I wouldn’t be able to do that.

 So instead – and this will piss off LOTS of more experienced DIY’rs – I simply folded the strips.
 These cheap LED strips are so flexible that we could fold the strip over itself to make corners (after taping the connectors to prevent shorts).
-If you bought quality strips your mileage may vary, especially the IP65 waterproof variants probably won’t fold like this, but for us it works.
+If you bought quality strips your mileage may vary, especially the IP65 waterproof variants probably won’t fold like this, but for us, it works.

 Cutting the frame